What makes Individual I's a Collective We; Coordination mechanisms & costs: Scaling Factors in Coordination Costs

-We focus our empirical analysis on Vital Articles, a subset of projects selected by Wikipedia as covering important topics, aiming at higher quality.
-Among them, we only consider projects with at least one edit in their talk pages, one revert in their content, and one action from an administrator.
-This resulting subset comprises 26,014 projects tuned to our questions.
-Fig.~\ref{fig:costs_vital} shows how coordination costs scale with the number of contributors.
-We observe that both talk page size and the number of reverts exhibit a superlinear scaling relationship ($\beta_{\text{talk}}, \beta_{\text{revert}} \simeq 1.3$, Fig.~\ref{fig:costs_vital} b-c).
-This implies that discussions and disagreements in Wikipedia grow faster than the number of contributors ---\emph{ descaled economy of scale}, reflecting the societal characteristics of coordination costs driven by interactions, which may follow mechanisms similar to those driving urban features with superlinear scaling~\cite{bettencourt2007growth, youn2016scaling}.
-On the other hand, administrator activities and bot activities increase sublinearly, $\beta_{\text{adm.act.}} \simeq 0.9$ and $\beta_{\text{bot.act.}} \simeq 0.7$, respectively (Fig.~\ref{fig:costs_vital} d-e.)
-These results display \emph{economies of scale}, consistent with economies of scale of infrastructure in urban systems~\cite{bettencourt2007growth} and administrative staff in companies~\cite{klatzky1970relationship}.
-The sublinear scaling relationship is robust to measuring number of unique administrators and bots (Fig.~\ref{fig:costs_number}), $\beta_{\text{adm.}} \simeq 0.7$ and $\beta_{\text{bot}} \simeq 0.4$, respectively.
-This robust economy of scale aligns with prior research on the natural development of bureaucracy~\cite{shaw2014laboratories}.
-Lastly, the FAQ length, which can be seen as an established norm derived from collective discourse, exhibits sublinear scaling ($\beta_{\text{FAQ}}=0.67$, as illustrated in Fig.~\ref{fig:faq}).
-This provides insight into how coordination contributes to the establishment of norms, culture, and rules.
-Notably, it indicates that the increase in FAQ length occurs at a pace even slower than the growth rate of the number of administrators.
+Fig.~\ref{fig:costs_vital} illustrates how coordination costs scale with the number of contributors.
+Cost of two-way coordination, such as reverts and talk page size, exhibit a superlinear scaling relationship ($\beta_{\text{revert}}, \beta_{\text{talk}} \simeq 1.3$, Fig.~\ref{fig:costs_vital} c,e).
+This implies that disagreements and discussion in Wikipedia grow faster than the number of contributors ---\emph{ descaled economy of scale}, reflecting the societal characteristics of two-way coordination driven by interactions, which may follow mechanisms similar to those driving urban features with superlinear scaling~\cite{bettencourt2007growth, youn2016scaling}.
+In contrast, cost of the one-way coordination, including administrative activities and bot activities increases sublinearly, $\beta_{\text{adm. act.}} \simeq 0.9$ and $\beta_{\text{bot.act.}} \simeq 0.7$, respectively (Fig.~\ref{fig:costs_vital} b, d), showing \emph{economies of scale}, consistent with economies of scale of infrastructure in urban systems~\cite{bettencourt2007growth} and administrative staff in companies~\cite{klatzky1970relationship}.
+The sublinear scaling relationship is robust to measuring the number of unique administrators and bots (Fig.~\ref{fig:costs_number}), $\beta_{\text{adm.}} \simeq 0.7$ and $\beta_{\text{bot}} \simeq 0.4$, respectively, supporting natural development of bureaucracy in Wikipedia~\cite{shaw2014laboratories}.
+Lastly, the FAQ length, reflecting established norms from collective discourse, also shows sublinear scaling.
+This highlights how coordination shapes norms, culture, and rules, and reveals that FAQ length grows even slower than the number of administrators.